Tools or parts needed

 Next, check the house circuit breaker.
 Because you often can't tell whether the breaker has tripped, reset the breaker for the dishwasher by shutting it off and turning it back on.
 Check the dishwasher now to see if it powers up.

 Next, we’ll check the power source.
-Some dishwashers have a power cord that plugs into an electrical outlet under the sink, while other are wired directly from the wall to the wires in the junction box.
+Some dishwashers have a power cord that plugs into an electrical outlet under the sink, while other dishwasher power cords are wired directly from the wall to the wires in the dishwasher's junction box.
 If your dishwasher power cord plugs into an electrical outlet, make sure the power cord is plugged in.
 If the power cord is plugged in, it’s possible the electrical outlet doesn’t work.
 Check the electrical outlet for power by plugging in a small lamp.
 If it doesn't light up, have an electrician repair the bad outlet.

 If your power cord doesn't plug into an electrical outlet, then it’s hardwired into the junction box.
 Check the power cord connections in the junction box.
 Shut off the house circuit breaker for the dishwasher to disconnect electrical power—you don’t want electricity flowing to the junction box.
 After you shut off the power, remove the bottom front access panel and toe panel.
 Remove the mounting screws from each side and then pull off the panels.
 Next, remove the screw from the junction box cover and pull off the cover.
 Check the black wire connection and the white wire connection.
 Reconnect any loose or disconnected wires.
 Reinstall the junction box cover and then reinstall the bottom front access panel and toe panel.
 Restore electrical power to the dishwasher and see if it works.